dawranliou/dawranliou.com/content/_index.md

 +++
+description = "Hi there!
+My name is Daw-Ran.
+I'm a professional software developer currently based in the PDT (UTC-7) timezone.
+Clojure/Script is currently my favorite tech stack."
 +++

+Hi there!
+My name is Daw-Ran.
-Hi there, I'm a programmer currently based in the San Francisco Bay Area.
+I'm a professional software developer currently based in the PDT (UTC-7) timezone.
-Besides my passion for programming, I also love playing tennis, lifting, brewing/roasting coffee, surfing, cooking, and reading Sci-Fi and Fantasy novels.
-(Lately, I've been a bit into home fermentation.
-We'll see how it goes.)

-Clojure is currently my favorite programming language, surpassing Python.
+Clojure/Script is currently my favorite tech stack.
-That's why you see a lot more Clojure blog posts these days.
+That's why you'll find me posting quite a lot of blog posts about Clojure lately.
-I enjoy a lot to share my passions with others.
+I have also done works in Python, Java, and JavaScript in the past.

+When I'm not at work, I love playing tennis, bouldering, tasting coffee, and reading epic fantasy novels.

 Feel free to reach out to me on Twitter [@dawranliou](https://twitter.com/dawranliou).